ondrej-kvasnovsky/gradle-handbook/dependency-conflicts.md

 ### Shaded dependencies

 We can solve dependency conflict by creating a shaded dependencies.
 There is [shadow](https://github.com/johnrengelman/shadow) Gradle plugin to help us.
 The shadow plugin has to features:

 * create executable jar
 * avoid dependency conflicts by moving libraries

+_TODO: example_